 Evidence is strongest regarding the risk that shale gas will accelerate climate change.
 Recent evidence of a rise in global atmospheric methane concentrations, which poses a global warming threat, points to recent oil and gas production in the US as one of the causes.

-A longer document of detailed notes with full references that are the basis for this report is also available
+- A longer document of detailed notes with full references that are the basis for this report

 Latest posts by Medact Staff (see all)